 Part of the museum's brief is to make the collections available to people who want to learn from them.
 The collections are divided into archive materials, books, photographs, art and physical objects.

-The most important entry-point to the collections is the Documentary Room at the museum and the various displays and branches of the museum.
+The most important entry-point to the collections is the Salongen library and research room at the museum and the various displays and branches of the museum.

 The museum has been collecting photographs with Stockholm connections since the 1930s.
 The collection contains some 3 million negatives, glass plates and other photographic materials.
 The oldest photographs date back to the 1840s.